davidycliao/legisTaiwan/README.md

 &nbsp;

-`legisTaiwan` is an R package for downloading the legislative data of spoken meeting records, bill sponsor/co-sponsor, and **more** via the [Taiwan Legislative Yuan API](https://www.ly.gov.tw/Home/Index.aspx).
+`legisTaiwan` is an R package for downloading real-time legislative data of spoken meeting records, bill sponsor/co-sponsor, and ***more*** via the [Taiwan Legislative Yuan API](https://www.ly.gov.tw/Home/Index.aspx).